Caprica-XIV/EDMC-C14-SoundViewer/README.md

 Changing mode might refresh the stream when it crashed.
 If server is defenitly down, restart EDMC.

+The server uses port 5005, check that this is free of usage.

 Disclaimer
 --------
 This software is provided as is, you might use it at your own risk.